akarneliuk/CEX/README.md

 - 07: For loop for Python's lists and dictionaries (using items())
 - 08: If conditional for Python script
 - 09: While loop in Python and math operations
+- 10: Creation and usage of the user-defined functions in Python

 # Preparing to Cisco DevNet
 This series will help you to prepare to Cisco DevNet certification (e.g. DEVASC, DEVCORE exams).